Sahrawi refugee camps: Work and economy

-While there are several international organizations (ECHO, WFP, Oxfam, UNHCR etc.) working in the camps, the Polisario has insisted on using mainly local staff for construction, teaching etc. It argues that this will help activate the refugee population, to avoid a sense of stagnation and hopelessness after 30 years in exile.
+While there are several international organizations (ECHO, WFP, Oxfam, UNHCR, etc.) working in the camps, the Polisario has insisted on using mainly local staff for construction, teaching etc. It argues that this will help activate the refugee population, to avoid a sense of stagnation and hopelessness after 30 years in exile.
 However, jobs remain scarce and those Sahrawis educated at universities abroad can rarely if ever find opportunities to use their skills.
 Some Sahrawis work in nearby Tindouf city.

 A simple monetary economy began developing in the camps during the 1990s, after Spain decided to pay pensions to Sahrawis who had been forcibly drafted as soldiers in the Tropas Nómadas during the colonial time.
-Money also came from Sahrawis working in Algeria or abroad, and from refugees who pursue a traditional bedouin and tuareg lifestyle, herding cattle in Algeria, Mauritania and the Polisario-held areas of Western Sahara.
+Money also came from Sahrawis working in Algeria or abroad, and from refugees who pursue a traditional bedouin and Tuareg lifestyle, herding cattle in Algeria, Mauritania and the Polisario-liberated areas of Western Sahara.
 The private economy however remains very limited, and the camps continue to survive mainly on foreign and Algerian aid.